How to Water Plants During a Heat Wave (Without Making It Worse)

 By Raymond

-We’ve all been there: you calculate the weekly inches of rain your tomatoes need, check the rain gauge, and top off the rest with the drip line.
+We’ve all been there: you calculate the weekly inches of rain your tomatoes need (something we cover in our guide on planning a small vegetable garden from scratch), check the rain gauge, and top off the rest with the drip line.
 When the weather is in the comfortable 70s or 80s, this kind of straightforward math works great.
 The soil acts like a sponge, and the plants drink at a steady, predictable pace.

 But when a heat wave settles in and temperatures refuse to drop below 95°F, that simple math actively starts working against you.
 The issue isn’t how much water is sitting in the dirt, it’s whether your plants are physically capable of pulling it up through their roots.